 What should I tell my lawyer at our initial conference?

-Many people who consult me do not do so because they want to start a divorce immediately, but are contemplating the possibility of divorce—or believe the other spouse may bring divorce proceedings.
+Many people who consult me do not do so because they want to start a divorce immediately.
+Instead they are contemplating the possibility of divorce—or believe the other spouse may bring divorce proceedings.
 In this case, let your lawyer know that you are seeking advice as to the consequences of a divorce if there is a divorce.

 Regarding what to say to your lawyer, the reasons for the breakup of the marriage remains an important starting point.
 Even though marital fault is not considered in Illinois divorce cases, it does affect the dynamics at play in the divorce.
 Often, there is one spouse who realizes that she or he wants a divorce and has been coming to that conclusion for some time.
 The other spouse often may not want a divorce or at least is not nearly as prepared for a divorce.
 While Illinois is a now a pure no-fault state for grounds, a good lawyer will provide you the opportunity to discuss what is on your mind including the reasons for the breakup of your marriage.

 What else should I discuss at the initial conference?